jameshfisher/jameshfisher.com/_posts/2017-03-20-how-is-mainmenu-xib-loaded.md

 ---
-title: "How is `MainMenu.xib` found?"
+title: "How is `MainMenu.xib` found in Cocoa?"
 justification: "I'm making Vidrio this month.
 I need to understand Cocoa and Swift.
 Nib/xib files seem fairly fundamental to the Cocoa loading process."
 ---